wms2711/TFJ_authentication_service/README.md

 # Purpose of this service
+Serves as a back-end (currently monolithic architecture) for the Tinder for job app.
+It handles:
 - Authentication service (login etc)
 - User credentials and User information service (resume, job perference etc)
 - Job service (retrieve job cards, swipe history etc)